Answer to Summons & Complaint: If you are served with a summons and complaint, this means that someone has filed a lawsuit against you.

 Make sure you attach copies as your attachments.
 Never attach the originals.
 These you should keep for your own records.

 Finally, take a look at the last paragraph of your answer.
-Choose how you will give a copy to the party filing the lawsuit, either hand-deliver or by mail, then sign and date the answer.
+Choose how you will give a copy to the party filing the lawsuit.
+This should be by either hand-delivery or by mail, then sign and date the answer.

 Make at least two copies of your answer to civil summons.
 File the original, with any attachments, with the Clerk of the Court where the complaint was filed.

-Look at the top of the summons to see if it was filed in the County or Circuit Civil Court.
-Once your original answer is filed, the court will keep you advised of all upcoming hearings.
+at the top of the summons to see if it was filed in the County or

 SAMPLE ANSWER TO COMPLAINT AND SUMMONS